arc85/low_level_processing/README.md

   1. Changing "05_mkfastq.sbatch" to use srun instead of sbatch so that the pipeline runs uninterrupted.
   2. Changing "08_align.sbatch" to run "09_copy_summaries.sh" whenever the array completes.
-  3. Included alignment arrays for TCR and BCR samples in addition to gene expression alignment.
-  4. Run CITEseq count automatically on samples that contain cell hashing and/or CITEseq data
+  3. Run CITEseq count automatically on samples that contain cell hashing and/or CITEseq data